 - Small pellets of InstaMorph could be a choking hazard.
 Please supervise small children when using InstaMorph.

-- InstaMorph can stick to different materials.
+- InstaMorph can stick to different materials when it’s hot.
 Sometimes you want this, sometimes you don’t.
-InstaMorph, when moldable, can stick to different types of materials, including but not limited to: metal, plastic, fabrics acrylics (like fake fingernails or plexiglass), or styrofoam.
-This could be a good thing, but it all depends on the project or the mistake.
+It can stick to the following including but not limited to: metal, other plastic, vinyls, fabrics, acrylics (like fake fingernails or plexiglass), and styrofoam.

 - Because of the unique remoldable property of InstaMorph, you should keep your finished pieces away from sources of extreme heat.
 We would hate to see you lose your amazing creation in a tragic space-heater accident.

-- InstaMorph has not been certified “safe for internal use” or “food safe”.
+- Although its non-toxic, InstaMorph has not been certified “safe for internal use” or “food safe”.